Mission: SMW supports community-centered investing in resilient and healthful food systems.

 Slow Money Wisconsin is a regional chapter of the Slow Money Alliance.
 We are bringing people interested in investing in local food enterprises and sustainable farms here in Wisconsin together with the sustainable farms and local food entrepreneurs seeking investment.
 We are also looking to have some fun along the way.

-Working with Forward Community Investment (FCI), Tera Johnson of the Local Food Profitability Center, and the Willy Street Co-op, we've instigated the Willy Street Co-op Producers Fund.
+Working with Forward Community Investment (FCI), Tera Johnson of the Local Food Profitability Center, and the Willy Street Co-op, we've instigated the Willy Street Co-op Local Vendor Loan Fund.

 In 2013 we hosted our first ever Business and Investors Showcase, featuring 8 local food entrepreneurs.
 Over $400,000 worth of investment resulted from the 2013 Business and Investors Showcase to-date.